hackerpeter1/SVQTD/README.md

 * 5. ./RPSVM.py can be used to extract embeddings and train a SVM classifier using them.
 * 6. ./FSSVM.py can be used to train a SVM classifier using features from ComParE feature set.

-Since our code is not user-friendly, if you have any questions about dataset downloading or the training code, feel free to contact me through yanze.xu@outlook.com.
+Since our code is not user-friendly, if you have any questions about dataset downloading or the training code, please feel free to contact me through yanze.xu@outlook.com.
 Also welcome to talk with me if you are interested in timbre phenoemena.